 A student’s financial aid package includes on-campus work study employment.
-Will there be remote student jobs available for the fall?
+Will there be remote student jobs available for the Spring?

-Yes, the Office of Student Employment is working to locate remote opportunities this fall for students with Federal Work-Study as part of their aid package.
-Jobs will be posted in HoyaWorks by late August.
+Yes, the Office of Student Employment is working to locate remote opportunities for students with Federal Work-Study as part of their aid package.
+Available Jobs can be viewed on HoyaWorks.Back to Top

 What is the current guidance regarding university travel?